Technical Overview

 • No automated interpretation of regulatory intent

-The system evaluates the presence and integrity of operational evidence, not whether an organization is compliant.
+The system evaluates the presence, structure, and integrity of operational evidence, not whether an organization is compliant.

 This enables: